HubbardHarvey3/CashRec/README.md

-# ReconcileDonation
+# Reconcile Donations
-# Free software for small churches or nonprofits to utilize in order to reconcile their donation.
+### Free software for small churches or nonprofits to utilize in order to reconcile their donation.
 Thank you for downloading (Name Still Pending) the free Tool for use by Non-Profits Churches.
 The tool is broken down into 3 tabs,
 1. Donor List